silvanknecht/nodejs_authentication/README.md

 ```
 npm test
 ```
 The tests do not include the thirdPartyOAuth yet.
-I'm looking on possibilites to realize this!
+I'm looking on possibilites to implement them!

 ## Documentation